-We've reviewed more than 90 monitors and below are our recommendations for the best 240Hz monitors to purchase in 2020.
-See also our recommendations for the best gaming monitors, the best 27 inch monitors, and the best ultrawide gaming monitors.
+We've bought and tested more than 285 monitors, and below are our recommendations for the best monitors with a 240Hz refresh rate to buy.
+Check out our recommendations for the best gaming monitors, the best G-SYNC monitors, and the best 1080p monitors.